American Cancer Society Guidelines for the Early Detection of Cancer

-Some women – because of their health history (HIV infection, organ transplant, or DES exposure, etc.) – may need to have a different screening schedule for cervical cancer.
-Talk to your doctor or nurse about your history.
+Some women – because of their health history (HIV infection, organ transplant, DES exposure, etc.) – may need a different screening schedule for cervical cancer.
+Talk to a health care provider about your history.

 Endometrial (uterine) cancer

 The American Cancer Society recommends that at the time of menopause, all women should be told about the risks and symptoms of endometrial cancer.
 Women should report any unexpected vaginal bleeding or spotting to their doctors.

 Some women – because of their history – may need to consider having a yearly endometrial biopsy.
 Please talk with a health care provider about your history.

 The American Cancer Society does not recommend tests to check for lung cancer in people who are at average risk.
 But, we do have screening guidelines for those who are at high risk of lung cancer due to cigarette smoking.
 Screening might be right for you if you are all of the following:

 - 55 to 74 years of age

 - In good health

 The American Cancer Society recommends that men make an informed decision with a health care provider about whether to be tested for prostate cancer.
 Research has not yet proven that the potential benefits of testing outweigh the harms of testing and treatment.
 We believe that men should not be tested without first learning about what we know and don’t know about the risks and possible benefits of testing and treatment.

-Take control of your health, and reduce your cancer risk.
+Take control of your health, and help reduce your cancer risk.